 Global Flood Awareness System (GloFAS), Global Wildfire Information System (GWIS) and Global Drought Observatory (GDO) complete the previous systems at global level.

-The service is provided free of charge in rush mode, for emergency management activities which require immediate response (read more) and non-rush mode, to support emergency management activities not related to immediate response (read more).
+The service is provided free of charge in rush mode, for emergency management activities which require immediate response and non-rush mode, to support emergency management activities not related to immediate response (read more).
 It can only be activated by authorised users.

 More information on the service is available on the Copernicus EMS – Mapping Portal.
 The public portal of the Copernicus Emergency Management Service allows users to download the maps and products delivered by this service.